Ransomwave/azul/README.md

 6. [Install the Azul Companion Plugin](/plugin/README.md) to Roblox Studio.
 7. Create a new Folder for your Azul project and open it in VSCode.
    - It is recommended to create a new empty folder to avoid conflicts with existing files.
-8. In the terminal, run `azul` to start.
+8. With the terminal open in your project folder, run `azul` to start.
 9. In Roblox Studio, click on the Azul icon in the toolbar to toggle syncing.
 10. Start coding!